mdshahjahanmiah/mdshahjahanmiah/README.md

 I live in Frankfurt, Germany.
 Accomplished Architect and Software Developer adept in designing distributed systems, crafting product architecture, and delivering cutting-edge solutions within the trading and financial processing sector.
 Highly skilled software developer and architecture utilizing with extensive experience in Go and C#.

 Currently expanding knowledge and expertise in C++.
-Strong problem-solving abilities and a track record of delivering high-quality software solutions.

 ### Writing
 - 💬 I share what I've learned on software engineering on [miah.dev](https://smiah.dev/) , [medium](https://medium.com/@hasanshahjahan) , [linkedin](https://www.linkedin.com/in/hasan-shahjahan/recent-activity/articles/).